pacificclimate/pdp/docs/testing.md

 ### What

-The files in this directory allow you to build and run a test environment for this package equivalent to that in the GitHub Actions CI.
+The files in `docker/local-pytest` allow you to build and run a test environment for this package equivalent to that in the GitHub Actions CI.
 Within this environment you can run part or all of the test suite, or do other dev/debug activities.

 ### Why